MagdalenaOndruskova/waze-data-analysis/README.md

 This application was created in cooperation with [data.brno.cz](https://data.brno.cz/)

 In this repository you can find a code for running frontend application.
+This application is querying data from backend application and visualizing the data for user.
-This application is querying data from backend application.
+It visualize data on map (using leaflet library) and in dashboard.
+User can select different streets and routes for which the visualization is done, while choosing a time interval (up to one year in the past).

 Datasets can be found at: [Traffic delays](https://data.brno.cz/datasets/mestobrno::plynulost-dopravy-traffic-delays/about) and [Traffic events](https://data.brno.cz/datasets/mestobrno::ud%C3%A1losti-na-cest%C3%A1ch-traffic-events/about).